bul-nick-al/PerlLexicalAnalyser/Tokens specification.md

 ```

 ##### Ambiguous tokens.
 Some literals in Perl can mean differnt things depending on the context.
 For example, `%` is used both for hashes (e.g. `%my-hash`) and for modulo.
-In such cases just the name of the token is just the same as the literal and it is up to the following stages to idetify its actual meaning.
+In such cases just the name of the token is just the same as the literal and it is up to the following stages to identify its actual meaning.
 For example, `?` will be tokenized as this:
 ```
 QUESTION_MARK ?
 ```